finkbeca/Notes/content/docs/Economics/_index.md

 - Signaling Equilibrium
 - Two Factor Markets (ce.
 Craiglist buyers rely on sellers ; sellers rely on buyers)
-- Nash Equilibrium is the change of state when everyone make thier best moves from the previous nash equilibrium
+- Nash Equilibrium is the change of state when everyone make their best moves from the previous nash equilibrium
 - Pareto Optimum a state where it is impossible to make any change where one agent is better without making any other agents worse off
-- Coordination Problem (Everyone would be better off to switch but if one person goes it is ueseless) -Asymmetric information (Information where there is not validity to truth [asking if a car is a lemon; you can't trust the response even if they say no])
+- Coordination Problem (Everyone would be better off to switch but if one person goes it is useless) -Asymmetric information (Information where there is not validity to truth [asking if a car is a lemon; you can't trust the response even if they say no])
 - Inferior Equilibrium (No one player acting poorly but the system as a whole)
-- Signaling Equilibrium (A two factor market where 1 point is stabalaized by two seperate factors [Ivy Schools because students want to go there for high paying jobsl Ivy Schools because employers know only the smart people go there])
+- Signaling Equilibrium (A two factor market where 1 point is stabilized by two separate factors [Ivy Schools because students want to go there for high paying jobs Ivy Schools because employers know only the smart people go there])
-- Regulatory Capture of occupational liscensing
+- Regulatory Capture of occupational licensing
 - Gell-mann Amnesia Effects

 ### Swaps